-If you’d like to garnish the soup with roasted pumpkin seeds, you can make your own right at home!
-Just place desired amount of raw (green hulled) pumpkin seeds on a baking sheet and roast for about 4-5 minutes in a 400F degree oven.
+This soup is so good topped with roasted pumpkin seeds.
+Make them at home by putting some raw (green hulled) pumpkin seeds on a baking sheet and roast for about 4-5 minutes in a 400F degree oven.
 You'll hear them popping so just keep an eye on them so they don't burn.
 And that's it!
 Simple and easy.
 No need to season them unless you want to.

 To make seasoned ones, toss the raw pumpkin seeds with a little oil and whatever seasonings you prefer and then roast for 5 minutes.

-Raw green pumpkin seeds on the left, then after they are roasted.
-See how they plump up when they are done?
+Pictures above of raw green pumpkin seeds (on the left) and roasted (on the right).
+See how they plump up when they are roasted?

-- 1 Tb canned chipotle peppers in adobo sauce or Tabasco Chipotle Sauce
+- 1 tablespoon canned chipotle peppers in adobo sauce , finely mince the peppers or just use the sauce (can substitute Tabasco chipotle sauce)

 - Put olive oil in large heavy bottomed pot over medium high heat.
 Saute onion and carrots until slightly brown.

-- Stir in cooked butternut squash pulp, broth and Tabasco chipotle sauce; combine well.
-Heat to a boil, then reduce heat and simmer uncovered for 15-20 minutes.
+- Stir in cooked butternut squash pulp, broth and chipotle sauce (can add more than 1 tablespoon if want soup spicier).
+Heat the soup to a boil, then reduce heat and simmer uncovered for 15-20 minutes.

 - Remove from heat and use an immersion blender to puree the soup until smooth.
 Season with salt and pepper to taste.

-- Serve garnished with sour cream or plain yogurt, roasted pumpkin seeds, chopped cilantro, and extra chipotle sauce.
+Top with optional accompaniments: vegan sour cream (or dairy sour cream or plain yogurt), roasted pumpkin seeds, chopped cilantro, and/or chipotle sauce